Zer02/ranked-leaderboard/README.md

 Putting it all together, I’d rate it as moderately restrictive but not extremely so — there are accessible paths to playing frequently without huge cost, especially if you accept outdoor courts, odd hours, and some flexibility.
 But if you want high quality, indoor, easy reservable courts, or coaching, then yes, it becomes fairly paywalled.

 If you were to put it on a scale of 1 to 10 (1 = basically completely free / very easy access; 10 = almost totally restricted & expensive), I’d say recreational tennis for adults in NYC is around 6 or 7.
 Good options exist, but real cost or effort kicks in once you want convenience or premium experience.

+### 12/3/25
+NYC recreational tennis is heavily paywalled, especially for intermediate adults who want consistent, level-appropriate matches without breaking the bank.

+Let’s unpack why:

+🎾 1.
+Finding players at your level is the biggest hidden barrier

+Even though there are tons of players in NYC, the ecosystem is fragmented:

+Public courts don’t have built-in matchmaking.
+You can show up with a permit, but you need to find opponents yourself — either through word of mouth, Meetup groups, or apps like Kourts, TennisPAL, or Break the Love.

+Most “open play” meetups or community ladders are either flooded with beginners or thinly populated at the intermediate level (3.5–4.5 NTRP).

+The few good ladders or rating-based leagues (like USTA, NY Tennis Meetup leagues, or FlexLeagues) typically cost $50–$100 per season plus you still need to pay for court time.

+So, unless you already have a network of regular partners, you often end up paying to access other players.

+💸 2.
+Court fees and permits stack up quickly

+Even at “public” rates, NYC tennis adds up fast:

+Outdoor season permit = $100/year

+Indoor court time (winter) = $40–$80/hour (per court, often split between two players, so $20–$40 each)

+Reservation fees at nicer outdoor sites = ~$15/hour

+Single-play permit = $15/time slot

+For context, in many other U.S. cities, you can rally or book public courts for free or just a few bucks.
+NYC is closer to London or Tokyo levels of access friction — lots of demand, limited space, and gatekeeping via permits or fees.

+🧩 3.
+Community and league options are there — but monetized

+There are community ladders and league options:

+USTA Leagues: ~$60/season + court fees

+Gotham Tennis / Tennis World NYC / Break the Love leagues: $100–$200+ for 4–6 matches

+Flex Leagues (like TennisNYC): ~$50–$75 per ladder season

+All these are basically paid solutions for what should be free social matching — i.e., meeting evenly matched players and playing outdoors.

+That’s why intermediate players often get stuck between:

+Beginners (too easy, not fun), and

+Clubs/leagues (too expensive, too structured).

+🏙️ 4.
+Indoor season is where the paywall spikes

+Once the fall hits, almost every affordable option disappears.

+Private clubs and bubbles dominate winter tennis.

+Even public “bubbles” (e.g., at Central Park or Prospect Park) become privatized — $80/hour is standard.

+Without a club membership or an organized league, casual hitting basically stops until spring unless you pay those rates.

+So, winter doubles the paywall.

+⚖️ 5.
+Overall reality check

+If we define “recreational access for intermediates” as:

+“Find people around your level, play once or twice a week year-round, without breaking the bank.”

+Then NYC’s current model is about 8.5/10 paywalled.
+You can do it cheaply if you hustle hard (network, coordinate, accept off-peak hours), but the system incentivizes money over organic community.

+🧠 Why this matters (and how your LeagueMatch idea fits)

+What you’re describing — the frustration of wanting competitive matches without club fees — is exactly the gap that LeagueMatch and your SPIN algorithm could fix:

+Level-based matchmaking for public-court players

+Crypto or token-based incentives instead of fixed league fees

+Rewarding players for hosting matches and providing court access

+Turning the city into a decentralized tennis network

+In other words: make NYC tennis “free to play” again — the way pickup basketball already is.